-The classification used to indicate the number of live and stillborn births that a female has delivered at more than 20 weeks of gestation.
+The classification used to indicate the number of live and stillborn births that a female has delivered at more than 20 weeks of gestation (viability).

-The area between the posterior portion of the vagina or scrotum and the opening to the anus.
+The diamond shaped wedge of fibromuscular tissue between the posterior portion of the vagina or scrotum and the opening to the anus.
 Forms the base of the perineal floor and posterior wall of the vagina.
 The levator ani muslces form a sling to keep the pelvic contents intacts during coughing, straining, or bearing down in labor.

 Surgical transverse incision made in the lower abdomen, uaully employed when performing a C-section.

-Where are the Bartholon's glands located and that is their function?
+Where are the Bartholin's glands located and that is their function?

 They are located within the vestibule and they secrete a lubricating mucoid substance.

-List the structures contained within the borad ligament.
+List the structures contained within the broad ligament.

 Uterine fallopian tube, the round and ovarian ligaments, various blood vessles, nerves, and lymphatics.